Archive for June, 2010

 But Joe Corbo, president of the NJCA recently wrote, “As the industry seeks to work with government to revitalize the economic engine that the Atlantic City casinos bring to the state of New Jersey, the last thing that the state needs at this time is to undermine the destination resort model by expanding gambling to other parts of the state.”

-While those who support the bill generally understand the fear that the best online casinos will take people from the brick and mortar gaming rooms and into the online world, the reality is that about a half million people in New Jersey already play online.
+While those who support the bill generally understand the fear that the will take people from the brick and mortar gaming rooms and into the online world, the reality is that about a half million people in New Jersey already play online.
 Passage of the bill would result in about 1,500 jobs and about $200 million annually.

 The gaming industry got a boost this week when Moody’s revised the industry sector outlook from negative to stable.
 But USA casinos in the gulf coast are still considered risky.